meshery/meshery/docs/pages/extensibility/api.md

 - Queries for data retrival.
 - Mutations for creating, updating, and deleting data.
-- Subscriptions for long-term data retrival.
+- Subscriptions for watching data changes.

 ### Queries